fabferri/az-pattern/vwan1/vwan-singlehub-spokevnet-s2s/README.md

 | `03-vwan-site.ps1`    | PowerShell       | Deployment script for `03-vwan-site.json`; reads branch1 VPN gateway public IPs and BGP IPs at runtime |
 | `README.md`           | Documentation    | Original project documentation                                                                     |

-## Deployment Order for hub90 and related components
+## Deployment sequence for hub90 and related components

 The scripts must be executed **sequentially** in the following order.
 Each step depends on resources created in the previous step.